Ring Road Local Pinch Points bid

 The city’s ring road acts as a vital route for employees living locally to access their place of work, yet congestion at key points, such as Bordesley Circus, continues to adversely impact on business’ ability to support the city’s economic growth.

-The Local Pinch Points funding application focusses on five key junctions on the ring road which currently experience serious levels of congestion which are restricting access to the Central Business District and Local Enterprise Zone.
-The application focusses on access to the city centre via the southern and eastern access points of:
+The Local Pinch Points funding application focuses on five key junctions on the ring road which currently experience serious levels of congestion which are restricting access to the Central Business District and Local Enterprise Zone.
+The application focuses on access to the city centre via the southern and eastern access points of:

 - Bordesley Circus: A4540 Watery Lane Middleway / B4128 Coventry Road / A45 Small Heath Highway;